jwsummers/jwsummers/README.md

 I’m Jason — a data-driven problem solver with a background in automotive diagnostics, operational analysis, and process improvement.
 After 20+ years identifying root causes, analyzing patterns, and improving workflows, I now apply the same mindset to data analytics using SQL, Python, Excel, and Power BI.

 I’m drawn to work that involves investigating patterns, understanding *why* something is happening, and turning that into clear, actionable insights.
-My recent stretch role at CarMax involved reviewing repair orders, identifying labor overcharges, spotting systemic issues, and presenting findings to leadership — work that sparked my transition into analytics.
+My recent stretch role at CarMax involved reviewing repair orders, identifying labor overcharges, spotting systemic issues, and presenting findings to leadership, work that deepened my focus on analytics-driven operational decision-making.

 Here on GitHub, I'm building a portfolio focused on operational data, cost reduction, technician performance, and real-world analytics projects that demonstrate end-to-end thinking: data cleaning → analysis → insights → dashboards.